rgveronika/Titanicproject/README.md

 accuracy = accuracy_score(y_Test, y_pred)
 print("MLP Accuracy:", accuracy)
 ```
+MLP Accuracy: 0.76

 Confusion Matrix:
 Slightly higher accuracy, with robust handling of non-linearity.
 ![image](https://github.com/user-attachments/assets/57a8f110-00b5-44a7-9bde-eb0895665876)
 Strength: Powerful, but requires more computational resources and fine-tuning.

+For the Multilayer Perceptron (MLP) model, I chose a specific arrangement of hidden layers with 16 nodes in the first hidden layer and 8 nodes in the second hidden layer.
+The reasoning behind this configuration is as follows:

+The first hidden layer contains 16 nodes because 16 is the nearest power of 2 to the number of features (14) without going under it.
+Using powers of 2 is a common practice in neural network design, as these configurations often yield better performance due to optimization efficiency in underlying computational processes.

+The second hidden layer contains 8 nodes, which is half the size of the first layer.
+This reduction creates a "bridging" layer that computes the relationships between features learned in the first layer and prepares the data for the 2-node output layer, which represents the binary classification task (survival or not).
+The reduced size also helps prevent overfitting while retaining the model's ability to learn complex relationships between features.

 ## Results

 Comparison of Models:
-Logistic Regression, Random Forest, and MLP performed similarly, achieving the highest accuracy scores (~0.80-0.83).
+Logistic Regression, Random Forest, and MLP performed similarly, achieving the highest accuracy scores (~0.76-0.77).
 Decision Trees and SVMs performed slightly worse, likely due to overfitting or sensitivity to parameter tuning.

 ROC Curve:
 The ROC curve demonstrated that Logistic Regression, Random Forest, and MLP had the highest AUC values.

 ![image](https://github.com/user-attachments/assets/1f5baa48-a14e-4027-88e7-fd824c760e7a)
-Start from the top left corner, the line closest to the corner is the best model with recall and precision
+Start from the top left corner, the line closest to the corner is the best model with recall and precision.

 ## Discussion

 With similar accuracy, the top three models were MLP, Random Forest, and Logistic Regression.
-Logistic Regression is the most interpretable, making it suitable for explaining the results to non-technical audiences.
+Random Forest is the most interpretable, making it suitable for explaining the results to non-technical audiences.
 Random Forest offers strong performance and insights into feature importance, but MLP successfully captured non-linear correlations.

+Looking at the confusion matrices for both the Random Forest and Logistic Regression models, we can see that they are identical.
+This might suggest that reviewing the tree from the Random Forest could not only explain how the Random Forest made its decisions but also provide insights into how the Logistic Regression evaluated each passenger.
 Random Forest and Logistic Regression had similar scores because both made effective use of the most crucial characteristics (Sex, Pclass, Age, etc.).
 Overfitting caused Decision Trees to perform slightly worse, and SVM had trouble with parameter sensitivity.

 ## Conclusion